 - Provide a description of a feasible project to promote inter/intra faith peace you would implement in your home country upon your return.
 Your description should include:

 - the stakeholders or partners with whom you would work

 Conclude by summarizing the skills and the insights of peace building you would need to learn at Hartford Seminary in order to assist you in carrying out this project.
 [Essay should be no longer than two pages.]

-Your answers to the personal essay questions and the submission of one letter of recommendation according to the criteria set above will constitute completion of the IPP scholarship portion of your application to Hartford Seminary.
+Your answers to #1 and the submission of one letter of recommendation according to the criteria set in #2 and the passport scan will constitute completion of the IPP scholarship portion of your application to Hartford Seminary.

 Thank you again for your interest in Hartford Seminary’s International Peacemaking Program.

 All application materials are due by 13 March 2020 for first round admissions and scholarship decisions.
 Applications received after 13 March will be reviewed on a rolling basis.
 Submit to Ms. Phoebe Milliken via firstname.lastname@example.org